 He is the author of Bureaucratic Landscapes: Interagency Cooperation and the Preservation of Biodiversity (MIT Press, 2003), and co-author of Collaborative Environmental Management: What Roles for Government?
 (RFF Press, 2004).
 He has also published numerous articles in interdisciplinary journals, and is former editor of the Journal of Public Administration Research and Theory.

-Outside of academia, Thomas has worked professionally as an administrative analyst for the University of California, a consultant to the U.S. Environmental Protection Agency and the U.S. Department of Energy, and in positions for two environmental nonprofits in Washington, D.C.
+Prior to being a professor, Thomas was an administrative analyst for the University of California, a consultant to the U.S. Environmental Protection Agency and the U.S. Department of Energy, and worked in staff positions for environmental nonprofits in Washington, D.C.

 Thomas holds a Ph.D. in Political Science and an MPP from the University of California, Berkeley.
 He also holds a BA in International Studies from the University of Washington.
 He is the 1998 recipient of the American Political Science Association's Leonard D. White Award, which recognizes the best dissertation in the field of public administration.

 - PBAF 511: Managing Politics & Policy Process

 - PBAF 512: Managing Organizational Performance

 - PPM 508: Public Policy Processes

 - PPM 502: Research Design